sirgallifrey/docker-node-test/README.md

 - test-build.sh not working

-- I had to remove the gpg command for the build work, I guess those tests images are not signed
+- I had to remove the gpg command for the build to work, I guess those tests images are not signed

 - the process is little automated